Squamish’s prayers for a delicious loaf of daily bread were answered just over a year ago when the Tall Tree Bakery doors opened.

 - The consistency you’re aiming for with proper lemon curd is smooth, creamy, and tasty.

 - This recipe makes a nice tart lemon curd.
 For a broader flavour, zest a lemon in with the eggs, sugar, and lemon juice.
-If you don’t want the zest in the final product strain it out when you pour the curd into container after cooling.
+If you don’t want the zest in the final product strain it out when you pour the curd into a container after cooling.

 - You can also make lime or orange curd with the same recipe, just substitute lemon juice for lime or orange juice.